Jezero (crater): Discoveries

 Greigite tends to form when microbes break down sulfate.
 They change sulfate to sulfide which unites with iron to produce greigite.
 When found together on Earth, these minerals and organic molecules are usually considered a sort of biosignature.
 There are possible conditions by which these minerals may have been formed, other than by microbes or biological reactions.
 These include constant high temperatures, acidic conditions, and binding by organic compounds.
 However, current evidence suggests it is improbable these conditions were present.
 The rock formations where these observations were made, called Bright Angel, do not show evidence that they experienced high temperatures or acidic conditions.
 It is also unknown whether the organic compounds present would have been capable of catalyzing the reaction at the low temperatures at which it appears the reaction occurred.
 This chemical evidence implying the existence of past life appeared in some of the youngest sedimentary rocks the Perseverance mission has examined.
 For a long time, it was assumed signs of ancient life would be only found in older rock formations.
 This discovery may mean that Mars could have been habitable for a longer period, or until later in the planet's history, than previously thought.
 Older rocks also might hold signs of life that are simply harder to detect.

+A paper published December 2025 in Science by over 70 authors details what Perseverance discovered in the "Margin Unit," a geologic area at the margin, or inner edge, of Jezero Crater.
+With the information collected, the scientists were able to come up with an understanding of the history of the crater.
+Other craters on Mars may have undergone some of the same processes.

+After a large impact created Jezero Crater hot magma moved and accumulated under the ground forming what are called intrusions.
+In these chambers of magma there was very slow cooling over a long period of time.
+Scientists concluded that because the rocks examined contained large crystals.
+Such crystals are produced by very slow cooling.
+Later erosion exposed these old chambers.
+Lava, then came into Jezero.
+The basalt that was formed was detected by Perseverance.
+It also found carbonate minerals.
+These minerals meant that water came in and formed a lake.
+Just looking at satellite pictures of Jezero, one might guess that only minerals derived from sedimentary rocks would be found on the surface.
+However, several classes of rocks were formed that indicated a complex history.

+A large team of scientists published a paper about thousands of bleached rocks that are loaded with a mineral difficult to form without long-term exposure to water.
+This is new evidence that Mars was warmer, wetter and possibly rain-soaked billions of years ago.

+The bleached rocks are loaded with kaolinite, a soft, white, clay mineral that, on Earth, usually forms when water slowly dissolves and carries other elements from rock over thousands to millions of years.
+On Earth, it is most commonly found in warm, humid environments.